Games to play at a baby shower

 Most popular baby shower games

-Games which get guests moving and chatting are perfect to get the party started.
+Baby shower games which get guests moving and chatting are perfect to get the party underway.
 If you need help with preparation, why not ask friends and family to lend a hand.
 They’ll be more than happy to get involved to give you the best shower possible.
 If you want to be surprised, why not ask someone else to plan the activities?
 This way you can join in with all the games and be fully immersed.

 - Baby food challenge.
 This one is for a more adventurous guest list.
 Head to your local supermarket and pick out ten different baby food flavours, the more unique the better!
 Try and get a good mix between sweet and savoury.
 Before the party, transfer each type into a bowl and put the flavour on a sticky note hidden on the bottom of the bowl.
 Ask guests to sample the flavours and try and pin a guess on what they are.
 Maybe mix it up and have some easy flavours such as “apple” and then something more specific such as “risotto with turkey and vegetables” and see who can get the closest.
 Whoever has the most right will win!